National Productivity Week 27th January 2025 | Visit Website

 Scotland has had great success in high productivity sectors such as energy, finance and other knowledge intensive service industries.
 However, highly productive firms account for a small number of employment and employers report various skills gaps that hold back their growth potential.
 But the majority of Scotland’s business base is clustered at low levels of productivity.
 Like other parts of the UK, whilst employment growth has been strong in recent years, the majority of this growth since 2009 has been in the relatively low value-added service sector.

-The contribution to R&D by Scottish universities is among the best in the OECD, but this has yet to translate into a step-change in innovation in the Scottish economy.
+The contribution to research and development (R&D) by Scottish universities is among the best in the OECD, but this has yet to translate into a step-change in innovation in the Scottish economy.
 Overall R&D expenditure has been chronically low in comparison with the OECD and below the UK average.
 Indeed, Scotland lags the UK in key metrics of innovation from new products and processes to workplace innovations.
 Over all levels of private investment in the Scottish economy are typically lower than in the best performing countries.

 These observations impact on a range of outcomes.
 A significant challenge is the persistently low rate of business start-ups and the lack of a critical mass of large scale-ups.
 Employers report various skills gaps that hold back their growth potential.
 A small number of about 100 companies accounts for 60% of Scottish international exports.
 Unlocking Scotland’s productivity potential will therefore help build a broad, stronger and more resilient economy that delivers inclusive and sustainable growth.